-The creative class– writers, painters, photographers, designers– are routinely encouraged to submit work to juried art competitions, residencies or exhibits for a fee.
+The creative class– writers, painters, photographers,and designers– are routinely encouraged to submit work to juried art competitions, residencies, or exhibits for a fee.
 Creators might be hungry for the outside validation, dazzled by the panelists, the connections they might make, or the dreams that might be fulfilled.
-But when you consider the time and energy it takes to submit work for art competitions and contests – choosing (or perhaps, creating) the work, preparing supplementary materials, and saving for the fee – is the process truly worth it?
+But when you consider the time and energy, it takes to submit work for art competitions and contests – choosing (or perhaps, creating) the work, preparing supplementary materials, and saving for the fee – is the process truly worth it?

 In high school, Marc Travanti, a visual artist based in New York City, was making giant orange sand candles in the basement of his parents home, which served as his studio.
 He had a hot plate set up where he melted crayons and wax.
 He used an empty gallon milk container as his molds.
 He was also experimenting with encaustic art– painting on canvas with colored wax.
 He also kept a sketchbook.
 As a teenager, his only costs were the crayons he melted for his creations.

 Sooner or later, though, Travanti realized he would have to leave his basement studio if he wanted to have a career as a working artist.
 For many, launching a career in the arts means getting a BFA or MFA.
 The next step after that, according to the accepted narrative, is submitting to galleries, art competitions, and juried exhibitions.
 At this point, the cost of being a visual artist has grown exponentially; materials, especially in the plastic arts, can get very expensive, alongside rent, student debt, entry fees, and the time spent preparing application materials.
 The question thus becomes, how much of your own capital, time and money is required to be successful?

 Enter Art Competitions for the Confidence Boost